 This report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "1933 Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements other than statements of historical fact are "forward looking statements" for purposes of this Quarterly Report on Form 10-Q, including any projections of earnings, revenue or other financial items, any statements regarding the plans and objectives of management for future operations, any statements concerning proposed new products or services, any statements regarding future economic conditions or performance, any statements regarding expected benefits from any transactions and any statements of assumptions underlying any of the foregoing.
+All statements other than statements of historical fact are "forward-looking statements" for purposes of this Quarterly Report on Form 10-Q, including any projections of earnings, revenue or other financial items, any statements regarding the plans and objectives of management for future operations, any statements concerning proposed new products or services, any statements regarding future economic conditions or performance, any statements regarding expected benefits from any transactions and any statements of assumptions underlying any of the foregoing.
 In some cases, forward-looking statements can be identified by the use of terminology such as "may," "will," "expects," "plans," "anticipates," "estimates," "potential" or "continue," or the negative thereof or other comparable terminology.
-Although we believe that the expectations reflected in the forward-looking statements could differ materially from those projected or assumed in the forward-looking statements.
-Our future financial condition and results of operations, as well as any forward-looking statements, are subject to inherent risks and uncertainties, including, but not limited to, the risk factors set forth in "Part II, Item 1A - Risk Factors" below and for the reasons described elsewhere in this Quarterly Report on Form 10-Q. All forward-looking statements and reasons why results may differ included in this report are made as of the date hereof and we do not intend to update any forward-looking statements and reasons.
+Although we believe that the expectations reflected in the forward-looking statements will prove to be correct and actual results could differ materially from those projected or assumed in the forward-looking statements.
+Our future financial condition and results of operations, as well as any forward-looking statements, are subject to inherent risk and uncertainties, including, but not limited to, the risk factors set forth in "Part II, Item 1A - Risk Factors" below and for the reasons described elsewhere in this Quarterly Report on Form 10-Q. All forward-looking statements accept as required by law or applicable regulations.
 Except where the context otherwise requires, in this Quarterly Report on Form 10-Q, the "Company," "Nuvilex," "we," "us" and "our" refer to Nuvilex, Inc., a Nevada corporation, and, where appropriate, its subsidiaries.